brennanhilton/p8105_hw6_bhb2128-/hw6.md

 ![](hw6_files/figure-markdown_github/compare%20to%20jeffs%20models-1.png)

-From the plot above we see that the best model has head circumference, length, sex, and all interactions (model 6).
+From the plot above we see that Jeff's best model with head circumference, length, sex, and all interactions (model 6) was better than my model (proposed model).
+However, when I combined my proposed model with Jeff's best model, the RMSE was lower than Jeff's best model (combined model).